USS Santa Rosalia: Stefanos Costomenis

 In 1929 two Greek shipowners, Elias G Culucundis & Stephen C Costomeni, bought the ship, renamed her Stefanos Costomenis, and registered her in Syra.
 Her Greek code letters were JHGP.
 By 1934 her four-letter call sign was SVMP.

 In February 1936 Stefanos Costomenis left Tampa for Rotterdam with a cargo of phosphate.
 She ran into a heavy sea, and on the evening of 17 February her wireless telegraph operator sent a distress signal stating that she was about 180 nmi east of the Nantucket Light ship, leaking, and needing assistance.
-The Baltimore Mail Steamship Co's ship City of Newport News changed course to assist, but Stefanos Costomenis did not heave-to to await assistance.
+The Baltimore Mail Steamship Co's ship City of Newport News changed course to assist, but Stefanos Costomenis did not heave-to await assistance.
 The Greek steamship was about 500 nmi east of Cape Henry when City of Newport News caught up with her on 18 February.
 Stefanos Costomenis was abandoned at position and all 33 of her crew were safely transferred to City of Newport News, which then set course for Norfolk, Virginia.

 searched for Stefanos Costomenis after she was abandoned.

 Stefanos Costomenis was left unmanned but afloat, which made her a shipping hazard.
 The United States Coast Guard sent to the Greek ship's last known position, ready to sink her if necessary.
 But Champlain did not find her, and it is presumed Stefanos Costomenis had foundered.